Welsh Government announce upcoming amendments to solid fuel installation requirements

 Whilst the changes to Approved Document J (Wales) come into effect on 6 January 2025, there are some exceptions and a transitional period.

-The 2010 edition of Approved Document J (Wales) will continue to apply to building work it relates to if the building work commended before 6 January 2025, unless:
+The 2010 edition of Approved Document J (Wales) will continue to apply to building work it relates to if the building work has commenced before 6 January 2025, unless:

 • a building notice has been given to a local authority before 6 January 2025;